sensordeck/atlas-docs/docs/hardware-architecture.md

 This allows the compute platform to integrate against **one board-level sensor domain**, instead of managing multiple direct sensor wiring paths individually.

-### 2. FusionPower Onboard Power Distribution
+### 2. Fusion V2 Onboard Power Distribution

-Atlas distributes protected power from the robot battery to the connected sensor group.
+Atlas Fusion V2 distributes protected power from the robot battery to the connected sensor group.

 Typical board-level power role: